S. R. Crown Hall: Plans and initial design

 Mies was first commissioned to design a lecture hall for IIT's architecture school in 1950, sketching a cursory drawing that year to help raise funds for the hall.
-At the time, Mies was starting to design fewer residential buildings and more institutional and commercial buildings.
+At the time, Mies was designing fewer residential buildings and more institutional and commercial buildings.
 He simultaneously drew plans for a Mannheim National Theatre building and a convention center in Chicago, which used similar design elements to Crown Hall, although neither was ever built.
 Preliminary plans for what became Crown Hall depicted a building supported by internal columns.
 The first drawings attributed specifically to Crown Hall were drawn up between May and October 1952.
 This design called for a rectangular three-story structure built on a 15×16 grid of squares, with a windowless basement, a main story at ground level, and a mezzanine above the middle of the building.
 The facade would have had a brick band course running horizontally across the building, except at the main entrance, which would have been on the shorter axis.

 In June 1953, Mies completed the initial floor plans for the basement and main story, but not the mezzanine.
 The proportions of the building were different from those of all the previous buildings on campus.
 The main level would be a central space for offices and exhibitions, flanked by two workspaces of equal size, one each for the architecture school and the design institute.
 Further revisions to the plans took place throughout the year; for example, Mies arranged the basement's rooms around a U-shaped corridor and eliminated the brick on the facade.
 In addition, the support columns were all repositioned to the exterior.
-IIT's buildings and grounds committee was initially reluctant to approve the plans until the college hired a new publicist.
+IIT's buildings and grounds committee was initially reluctant to approve the plans, but this changed when the college hired a new publicist.
 After the publicist picked up a scale model of the building, he decided that the project should be funded; as Mies later said, "You get money only for interesting things, not stupid things."